jenkinsci/compuware-scm-downloader-plugin/README.md

 <img src="docs/images/download.ispw.container.members.png" height="350"/>

-### Downloading ISPW Repository members
+### Downloading Code Pipeline Repository members

-This integration allows downloading of ISPW Repository members from the mainframe to the PC.
+This integration allows downloading of Code Pipeline Repository members from the mainframe to the PC.

-On the Configuration page of the job or project, select ISPW Repository from the Source Code Management section.
+On the Configuration page of the job or project, select Code Pipeline Repository from the Source Code Management section.

 This source code management action has following parameters: